mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Khiinra Ash has no large mountain ranges to speak of but its porous, cracked land masses have enormous canyon systems, some of which are over 100km in depth.
-The atmosphere on the surface is trace but a thin oxygen- nitrogen atmosphere may be found deep in the canyons.
+The atmosphere on the surface is trace but a thin oxygen-nitrogen atmosphere may be found deep in the canyons.
 Not surprisingly, this is also where its complex land-based life resides.
 Khiinra Ash is an unlikely candidate to harbour life and yet it has a teeming biosphere.